dagda1/blog/source/_posts/2018-04-14-higher-kinded-types.markdown

 }
 {% endcodeblock %}

-A number of the functional libraries like <a href="https://github.com/gcanti/fp-ts" target="_blank">fp-ts</a> have come up with a similar work around for the lack of higher kinded types.
+A number of the functional typescript libraries like <a href="https://github.com/gcanti/fp-ts" target="_blank">fp-ts</a> have come up with a similar work around for the lack of higher kinded types.

 They all have a similar interface: